Supported Transition

 This part-time programme is designed to support learners transitioning from our Life Skills Academy towards greater independence and adult life.

-The programme offers a flexible transition pathway, balancing ongoing support with increasing independence.
+The course offers a flexible transition pathway, balancing ongoing support with increasing independence.
 Learners benefit from practical, real-world experiences through community-based activities and, where appropriate, opportunities to engage with supported employment and volunteering.
 Progress is reviewed regularly to ensure learners continue to develop key skills, confidence, and independence.

-This programme is particularly well suited to learners who are not yet ready to move directly into employment but would benefit from a structured stepping stone towards adult life.
+Particularly well suited to learners who are not yet ready to move directly into employment but would benefit from a structured stepping stone towards adult life.
 Learners are supported by experienced staff and have access to additional learning support where required, ensuring they can progress at a pace that meets their individual needs.

 What are the entry requirements?